DanMannMann/AncientTechnology/README.md

 ### [The Sender Chest & Eyes of Origin/Destination](docs/sender.md)
 The Sender Chest is a cool - but maybe _slightly_ over-powered - block that can be used to send items over any distance instantly (with costs and caveats attached!)

+### Redstone Portals
+The redstone portals can be used to transmit a wireless redstone signal.
+They are crafted in pairs or stacks of matched pairs, and different matched sets don't interfere with each other so you can have multiple wireless circuits in the same area.

+### The Itemizer
+The Itemizer is like a comparator, except it only counts/detects the presence of a player-specified type of item.
+This is very useful for building unstackable item sorters.

+### The Soul Plate
+The Soul Plate is a pressure plate which only detects the presence of players.
+This is useful for protecting entrances from mobs and animals wandering in.

 ### The Ancient Anthology
 A set of 6 written books providing in-game documentation for all the features of Ancient Technology.